 Tortilla chips are made from corn tortillas which are cut into wedges and then fried.
 They are typically served with a dip, such as salsa, chili con queso, or guacamole.
 Although first mass-produced in Los Angeles in the late 1940s, tortilla chips are considered to be a Mexican food, known as tostados.
 Usually made of yellow corn, they can also be made of white, blue or red corn.
 In honor of National Tortilla Chip Day, stop by and enjoy some FREE chips and salsa!

 The average American child will eat 1,500 peanut butter and jelly sandwiches by the time he/she graduates from high school.
 In 2010, the world’s largest peanut butter and jelly sandwich was made at the Great American Peanut Butter Festival in Grand Saline, Texas.
 It weighed in at 1,342 pounds and contained 720 pounds of bread, 493 pounds of peanut butter and 129 pounds of jelly.
-In honor of National Peanut Butter and Jelly Day, stop by and enjoy a FREE PB and J sandwich!
+In honor of National Peanut Butter and Jelly Day, stop by and enjoy a FREE peanut butter and jelly treat!